Welcome to the Diamond Dove Home Page.

 Replacing One of the Doves of a Pair

 Normally finding a new mate for a dove that has lost its mate can be a rather long and complicated process.
 This is the method I normally recommend..
 But you may wish to take a shortcut and forgo the quarantine, stress reduction, and acquaintance periods described below.
 By doing so you would be taking some health risks and fighting could develop.
-If it fighting does occur, usually because the old bird perceives the new bird as an intruder.
+If it fighting does occur, it usually is because the old bird perceives the new bird as an intruder.
 In that case I would suggest that you back up and follow the method below, modifying it as you see fit.
 The worst aspect of it is that you will need two cages but one can be used as a baby cage later.

 1. Purchase a dove of the appropriate sex that is at least four months old.
 Be sure you obtain a bird of the correct sex.
 See the section on sexing diamond doves on this web site.
 Remember it is almost impossible to sex young birds and many pet store owners do not know how to sex diamond doves.